ericsoderquist/Subtitle-Renamer-Mover-for-Plex/README.md

 Welcome to the **Subtitle Renamer & Mover** tool!
 This handy tool is designed to help you organize your media files, especially when you're adding content to Plex Media Server.
 Plex requires subtitles to be in a specific format: the subtitle files must be in the same folder as the video files, and they need to be named exactly like the corresponding episode file, with the addition of a language code (e.g., `.en.srt` for English subtitles).

 If you have a collection of media files where the subtitles are located in a separate subfolder and are not named correctly, this tool will make your life much easier by automatically renaming and moving the subtitle files to the correct location.
+If the script encounters a subtitle file with an unrecognized language code, it will automatically default to English (`.en.srt`).

 ---

 ### What Does This Tool Do?

 - **Renames Subtitles**: It renames subtitle files so they match the corresponding episode file name, followed by the correct language code.
+If the language code is unrecognized, it defaults to English (`.en.srt`).
 - **Moves Subtitles**: It moves the renamed subtitle files from their subfolder to the main folder where the video files are located.
 - **Supports Multiple Languages**: It automatically detects and renames subtitles in many different languages.